udacity/create-your-own-adventure/english/forest/forest.md

 An overwhelming pain echoes through your head.
 You feel the taste of dirt in your mouth.
 Your hands are moist and you can feel the impression of twigs and moss in your cheeks.
 You're in the forest.
+It's silent.

-You try to regain your thoughts, still dazed by the pain.
+You try to regain your thoughts, still dazed by the penetrating sun and the pain.

 "Where am I?" you think.
 "How did I get here?"